code-arman/Cleanify/README.md

 ### What it does:

-Cleanify converts your Explicit spotify playlists into Clean spotify playlists so you can list to your favorite playlists when your parents are around!
+Cleanify converts your Explicit spotify playlists into Clean spotify playlists so you can listen to your favorite playlists when your parents are around!

 ### How to run it: